Empyrrhus/MIDI-To-Shawzin/README.md

 ```
 (Ignored)	Note #1	 Note C#/Db4 at 0m3.015625s
 ```
+Similarly, impossible fret/note combinations are ignored; check the <a href="https://www.reddit.com/r/Warframe/comments/cxbxoc/shawzin_song_recording_syntax/">notes</a> to see which note combinations are possible per scale, or make sure the each midi track plays only one note at a time.

 The program will also prompt for a playback speed.
 You can extend the length limit of a song by increasing the playback speed and selecting "Slow Playback" on the shawzin song menu.

 If the MIDI track reaches either the note limit (1666) or time limit (256s, or 4m16s), the track will be broken up into multiple lines, each separately importable.